shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/world-generation-ore.md

 }
 {% endhighlight %}

 The `int` parameter of `GameRegistry.registerWorldGenerator` is the weight of our mod's world generator.
-This usually doens't matter, however, if you're experiencing issues with other mods interfering with your world generation, you may want to change this.
+This usually doesn't matter, however, if you're experiencing issues with other mods interfering with your world generation, you may want to change this.

 Now, if you create a new world and search around for a bit, you'll be able to find a deposit of our Copper Ore!